mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthAnalysis.md

 # [In-depth Power Flow Analysis](@id inDepthPowerFlowAnalysis)

 After the bus voltages are determined, it is possible to determine other electrical quantities.
-JuliaGrid stores complex currents in the polar coordinate system, while apparent powers are stored in the rectangle coordinate system.
+JuliaGrid stores complex currents in the polar coordinate system, while complex powers are stored in the rectangle coordinate system.
 In the rest of this part, we define electrical quantities evaluated by JuliaGrid.

 ---